-Freehold property - 50 years straight line (buildings), no
+Freehold property 50 years straight line (buildings), no depreciation (land)

-depreciation (land)

 Furniture and equipment - 25% straight line

-Computer equipment 33% straight line
+Computer equipment - 33% straight line

 Motor vehicles 20% reducing balance

+Fixtures and fittings - 10 years straight line

 A review for impairment of a fixed asset is carried out if events or changes in circumstances indicate that the carrying value of any fixed asset may not be recoverable.
 Shortfalls between the carrying value of fixed assets and their recoverable amounts are recognised as impairments.
 Impairment losses are recognised in the Statement of financial activities.